 Be ruthless, go for concision, and don’t despair.
 Maybe one day these darlings will rise from the grave and go limping off in search of fresh brain.

 Prompt: Start a file of odds and ends.
 Call it Future Zombies or The Graveyard or Cutting Room Floor.
 Now start filling that file with paragraphs that don’t fit into the final piece you’re writing. *If you already have a file like this, maybe now is a good time to open it up and read through it.
 Are there some zombies in there that crave brain?
 Maybe it’s time for them to rise from their graves.
-It’s Thriller night!
+Maybe this is Thriller night!